glmdgrielson/words/navi/navi.md

 from the poor program trying to figure out what's going on.
 I was at a loss for how to explain this to him. @#$%.

-"Lan's fine, Lan's fine, I swear!"
+"Lan's fine, Lan's fine, I swear!
+He's"

+My finger slips and hits enter mid-sentence.
+There's no visuals on this thing, but I can _feel_ the whiplash of MegaMan's neck turning toward me, desperately looking for an answer.